-In their 2020 annual letters to portfolio companies, BlackRock and State Street Global Advisors put CEOs and boards on notice that they expect companies to produce robust sustainability disclosures and will start wielding their proxy votes against boards that are viewed as not adequately managing material risks.
+In their 2020 annual letters to portfolio companies, BlackRock and State Street Global Advisors put CEOs and boards on notice that climate change and sustainability are a defining factor in issuers' long-term prospects and they expect companies to produce transparent and robust sustainability disclosures.

-By year-end, BlackRock wants companies to conform their sustainability reporting to SASB's industry-specific guidelines and to align their climate risk disclosures to the TFCD recommendations.
+BlackRock called on companies to conform their sustainability reporting to SASB's industry-specific guidelines and to align their climate risk disclosures to the TFCD recommendations by year end.